Nonlinear Thermal Instability in Compressible Viscous Flows without Heat Conductivity: Introduction

 Before stating the main result of this paper, we explain the notations used throughout this paper.
+We always assume that the domain $\Omega$ is bounded with smooth boundary.
 For simplicity, we drop the domain $\Omega$ in Sobolve spaces and the corresponding norms as well as in integrands over $\Omega$, for example,